Giving Advice and Making Suggestions in Spanish

 Giving advice and making suggestions in Spanish

 As you can see above, we changed the meaning from order to suggestion simply by adding the suffix -ÍA to the verb DEBER.
 In addition to DEBERÍA, the verbs “SUGERIR” and “RECOMENDAR” can be used to make suggestions in Spanish, for example: “Te sugiero comprar esta casa” (I suggest you to buy this house) and “Te recomiendo ahorrar dinero” (I recommend you to save money).
 When you give a suggestion or advice in Spanish, you must use indirect object pronouns properly to indicate “to whom” you are giving a specific recommendation, which is why we used the word “TE” before the verbs SUGERIR and RECOMENDAR in the last two examples.
+Take a look at the following picture and read each example carefully to analyze these essential expressions to ask and give advice and suggestions in Spanish.

 Examples of suggestions in Spanish